- Places to Explore

 In the plaza are more than 400 swamp white-oak trees harvested from within a 500-mile radius of the site, as well as from Pennsylvania and near Washington, D.C.
 There's also a single Callery pear tree known as the "survivor tree," which was revived and replanted here after being damaged during the 9/11 attacks.

-To one side of the reflecting pools is the glass-covered atrium for the Memorial Museum, originally scheduled to open in 2012.
+To one side of the reflecting pools is the glass-covered atrium for the Memorial Museum, a project that has experienced several delays in opening.
 The museum, which will descend some 70 feet down to the bedrock the Twin Towers were built on, will feature a permanent collection of donated artifacts, memorabilia, photographs, and various recordings, as well as an exhibition that takes visitors through the history of events leading up to the attack and its aftermath.
 There's also a memorial wall with portraits of those who died, pieces of the Towers' structural columns and foundation, and remnants of the "Survivors Stairs," which allowed hundreds of people to escape the buildings.
 Entry at northeast corner of Albany and Greenwich Sts., 10006.
 212/266–5211 for reservation help. www.911memorial.org.
 Free (with timed ticket obtained in advance).
 Memorial: early Mar.–early Oct., daily 10–8; early Oct.–early Mar., daily 10–6 (daily 10–8 for wks around Thanksgiving and Christmas; last entry an hr before closing); Visitor center: early Mar.–early Oct., daily 10–8:30; early Oct.–early Mar., daily 10–7 (daily 10–8:30 for wks around Thanksgiving and Christmas).
 Subway: 1, N, or R to Rector St.; 2, 3, 4, 5, A, C, J, Z to Fulton St.–Broadway-Nassau; E to World Trade Center/Church St.

 - Address: Between Trinity and West Sts. and Vesey and Liberty Sts., Financial District, New York, NY 10281 | Map It